canturkmen/CS412-Project/README.md

 Zeynep Pancar: Researching the cluster methods that we are going to use and evaluating the results.

 Mehmet Can Türkmen: I worked on converting prompt's of each document to word2vec models.
 Converting to word2vec model increased the R2 score of the test instances.
 Additionally, I added a new feature called "is_detailed_instructor".
 To implement it, I used the clustering results of the k-means.
 After that I also plotted the clusters using PCA in 2 dimensions.
 Also, I hypertuned 2 models.
 For the first model, I implemented GridSearchCV and used the best parameters for max depth and minimum splitting.
 As a result, I recieved 0.995 R2 score.
 The reason why R2 is so high is because Barış implemented semantic analysis before.
 For the second model I used GridSearchCV to hypertune the model again.
 And used the best parameters for maximum depth and minimum splitting values.
 As a result I recieved 0.245 R2 score.
-The reason why it is lower from the first model is because I removed the semantic analysis features and we discussed that the second model was better for predicting and decided it as our main model.
+The reason why it is lower from the first model is because I removed the semantic analysis features and we discussed that the second model was better for predicting and decided it as our main model (model to be graded).
 I also worked on threshold features.
 I tested some of the possible threshold values to use while implementing the "copy_paste_indicator" features.